-- 24.0 Providers must assist the youth in securing appropriate, single occupancy housing by the 13th month of participation in the program. - 24.1 Independent living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
+- 24.0 Providers must assist the youth in securing appropriate, single occupancy housing by the 13th month of participation in the program.
+Single occupancy housing is defined as a youth living alone or with a roommate of their choice and sharing the cost of living expenses. - 24.1 Independent living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
 Youth must be in single occupancy housing by the 13th month of participation in the program. - 24.2 Providers may not use mobile homes as the housing unit for independent living placements. - 24.3 Once youth are in Single Occupancy Housing, during the first and second year, the lease must be in the provider's name, unless approval is granted by OPM for the lease to be in youth's name.
 In the third year, the lease should be in the youth's name whenever possible.
 Utilities should be billed in the youth's name as soon as practicable.